gjadi-mej/Test-rst-rendering/tests/core/java/microej-core-validation/README.rst

 Dependencies
 ------------

-*All dependencies are retrieved transitively by Ivy resolver*.
+*All dependencies are retrieved transitively by MicroEJ Module Manager*.

 Source
 ------